eunomatix/browsermon/docs/Community Version.rst

 and potential security threats.

-It's important to note that while the community version offers a range of capabilities, it operates under certain limitations, including running on a single endpoint per month.
+It's important to note that while the community version offers a range of capabilities, it operates under certain limitations, including running on a single device.
 This constraint aligns with the community-oriented nature of the version, making it suitable for individual users  seeking basic browser monitoring functionalities.
 The availability of these features in the community version allows users to experience the benefits of Browsermon's